 2011-12: Hartikainen was returned to Edmonton’s AHL affiliate Oklahoma City following the Oilers’ camp.
 He was recalled by the Oilers at the beginning of January and appeared in five games before being returned to the Barons.
 He was recalled again in March before joining the Barons for the AHL playoffs.
 He scored 2 goals with 3 assists and was plus-one with 6 penalty minutes, averaging 13 minutes of ice time, in 17 games with the Oilers.
 He was off to a fast start for Oklahoma City before suffering a shoulder injury in November which kept him out until December 27th.
 He scored 14 goals with 18 assists in 51 games for the Barons and was plus-one with 19 penalty minutes.
 He scored five goals on the power play.
 Oklahoma City finished first in the West Division and reached the playoff semifinals.
 Hartikainen scored 4 goals with 4 assists and was plus-one with 4 penalty minutes in 14 penalty games.

-Hartikainen has improved by leaps and bounds since being drafted, and there's a real chance his ceiling could be as high as a top six forward when all is said and done.
-In the near term however, he will likely make his living in a bottom six role, where his endless energy and physical style of play will make him an effective player and a pain in the ass to play against.
-There's a real chance he tops out as a physical role player who can contribute on the powerplay, especially in front of the net.
+Hartikainen has improved by leaps and bounds since being drafted, and there is a real chance his ceiling could be as high as a top six forward when all is said and done.
+In the near term however, he will likely make his living in a bottom six role, where his endless energy and physical style of play will make him an effective player and a pain to play against.
+After becoming a restricted free agent in July 2013 and receiving a qualifying offer from Edmonton, Hartikainen made the decision to sign with Ufa of the KHL for the 2013-14 season.